linkorb/.github/CODE_OF_CONDUCT.md

 ## TL;DR

 Be nice.
 Provide and accept constructive feedback.
-Avoid spamming, abusive, trolling, and otherwise unacceptable behaviour.
+Avoid spamming, abusive, trolling, and otherwise unacceptable behavior.
 Repeat violations may result in a permanent ban.

 ## Scope